mono/website/docs/advanced/pinvoke/index.md

 Manual Marshaling
 -----------------

 What do you do when the default marshaling rules (amid all the variations that the **DllImport** and **MarshalAs** attributes permit) don't allow you to invoke a given function?
-You do it manually by making extensive use of the [http:/monodoc/T:System.Runtime.InteropServices.Marshal Marshal] class methods.
+You do it manually by making extensive use of the [Marshal](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.Marshal) class methods.

 TODO: finish.